 The Rapid Growth and of the Showrunner

-Showrunners have radically altered the television industry, fusing creativity and management in a one-off way.
+Showrunners have transformed the television industry, fusing creativity and management in a one-off way.
 As TV series increasingly become cinematic and try to outdo each other on international stages, the subsequent time ahead for showrunners appears promising.
 Global markets are gradually embracing this model and the diversity within these ranks is slowly but surely on the rise.
 With the entertainment industry set outing on new areas, the elegance and dynamism of the showrunner position remains an exciting space to watch.

 Things to Sleep On: